DOSull/Spatial-Analysis-and-Modelling/README.md

 Geodemographic analysis | 10% | 4 June | 2 3 4
 Written report on application of spatial analysis in a particular topic area | 50% | 14 June | 1
 Participation (including non-assessed labs) | 10% | NA | 1 2 3 4

+Once trimester is properly underway I will provide more details on the written report assignment format, expectations, etc.

 Assessments are submitted electronically via dropbox on [Blackboard](https://blackboard.vuw.ac.nz/).
 I will aim to return coursework within 3 weeks.
 Extensions should be requested from the SGEES administration office.
 If you anticipate problems come and talk to me.